kingjinho/notes_datastructure_algorithm/src/algorithms/sort/README.md

 ![bubble sort](./res/bubble-sort.gif)

 ## Selection sort

 - The easiest
 - `Not stable because it can possibly move first index with same value to the last`
 - remember index and after each round, swap
 - Select an index which contains smallest(or largest) and swap
 - space, time complexity: same as bubble
   ![selection sort](./res/selection-sort.gif)

 ## Insertion sort

 - Go through the index that had previously visited
     - While going through index, compare and swap
 - Stable
   ![insertion sort](./res/insertion-sort.gif)

+## Quick sort

+- widely used
+- unstable
+- divide-and-conquer
+- recursive